 What Do You Need Help With?

-For additional assistance with logging in to your account or for help with other difficulties, visit or call the Library at 708-383-8200.
+For additional assistance with logging in to your account or for help with other difficulties, visit or contact the Library at 708-383-8200 or email@example.com.
+You can also explore these instructional screencast videos for more help getting started.

 “My Account” shows which books you have checked out, when they are due, what items you have requested and any overdue fines.
 This feature also allows you to renew items that you have checked out.